justinw323/contact-resistance/README.md

    2. `pip3 install pyinstaller`
    3. `conda install pyinstaller` if using the Anaconda prompt
 4. Run:
-   1. `pyinstaller contact_resistance.spec` for the slower app
+   1. `pyinstaller contact_resistance.spec` for the slower app.
+This creates two folders: build and dist. dist will contain a the file "contact_resistance.exe", which is the application.
-   2. `pyinstaller contact_resistance_fast.spec` for the faster app
+   2. `pyinstaller contact_resistance_fast.spec` for the faster app.
+This creates two folders: build and dist.
-        1. This creates a folder called "contact_resistance_fast" containing the file contact_resistance_fast.exe file, as well as other files.
+        1. dist will contain another folder called "contact_resistance_fast", which will contain the "contact_resistance_fast.exe" file, as well as other files.
 The .exe file must be kept in that folder for the program to work, and the other files must not be deleted